The New Age of Human-Centric Service is Here

-Salesforce’s new vision of service links directly into the heart of field service.
-In the Field Service keynote, Salesforce brought how field service continues evolving from being a cost center to being a platform driving customer value.
-Think about moving from traditional break-fix, install, and maintenance to upsell, predictive, and servitization.
-To achieve a well-oiled digitalized field service organization, consider the following:
+Salesforce’s new vision of human-centric service links directly into the heart of field service.
+In the Field Service keynote, Salesforce brought how field service continues evolving from being a cost centre to being a platform driving customer value.
+Think about moving from traditional break-fix, install, and maintenance to upsell, predictive, and servitisation.
+To achieve a well-oiled digitalised field service organisation, consider the following:

 - Making your disconnected FSM processes connected

 - Providing your technicians easy to use mobile experiences